Bling-friendly Dolce & Gabbana presents understated luxury at Milan Fashion Week menswear shows - ExBulletin

 Bling-friendly Dolce & Gabbana presents understated luxury at Milan Fashion Week menswear shows

-MILANO– Menswear seeks post-pandemic footing during Milan Fashion Weeklanding somewhere between resort, adventurer and tailor.
+MILAN (AP) Menswear seeks post-pandemic position during Milan Fashion Weeklanding somewhere between resort, adventurer and tailor.

-Dolce & Gabbana offered understated luxury in ways only the designer duo could, reimagining masculine silhouettes with feminine details.
-MSGM, for its part, offered the adventure with an all-terrain collection inspired by African travels.

 On the tailoring side, Ralph Lauren showcased its high-end Purple line at its patrician villa in Milan, focusing on Italian-made details for everyday luxury, including polished shoes, melange jackets unconstructed cotton and linen and Fair Isle chunky knits.